HenFaibishProjects/ai-team-kit/ENHANCED_FEATURES_ROADMAP.md

 # Enhanced Features Roadmap

 ## Overview
-This document outlines the comprehensive enhancement plan for transforming the AI Team Kit into a full-featured project management system with organization, team, sprint, and task management capabilities.
+This document outlines the comprehensive enhancement plan for transforming the Virtual Team Kit into a full-featured project management system with organization, team, sprint, and task management capabilities.

 ## Phase 1: Organization & Team Management